-Big data is the term given to a large volume of data.
+Big data is the term given to a large volume of electronic information.
 This can be anything from years of financial transactions to purchase history for thousands of customers.
-In particular, a database that spans across a large volume is considered big data.
+In particular, a database that spans across a large volume.
 Historically, it would take a large amount of admin time to format into something usable.
 With the rise of computing power, AI and cloud technology, this is increasingly becoming a viable tool for common use.

 How to start

 A great starting point is to start to think about what type of data you would like to start evaluating.
 Whilst it is possible to backdate data, it will require careful review to ensure that you don’t unintentionally bias the information to look more favourable.
 We offer workshops wherein we discuss data formats, or even import your historic data for you.